Tightness and solidity in fragments of Peano Arithmetic: Separation theorems

-The argument from the previous argument breaks down if in the definition of semantical tightness we only require isomorphism instead of $\MM$-definable isomorphism: indeed, any two bi-interpretable infinite sets must have the same cardinality and thus be isomorphic.
+The argument from the previous paragraph breaks down if in the definition of semantical tightness we only require an isomorphism instead of an $\MM$-definable isomorphism: indeed, any two bi-interpretable infinite sets must have the same cardinality and thus be isomorphic.
 It also breaks down if we only allow one-dimensional interpretations as in the rest of this paper. \end{remark}